orbisat-oeiras/orbipacket/packet_protocol.md

 #### Control
 - **Size**: 1 byte
 - **Description**: Encodes metadata about the packet type and device identifier.
+The following fields are specified from the highest bit to the lowest bit.
   - **TM/TC Flag**: 1 bit, where `0` indicates telemetry and `1` indicates a telecommand.
   - **Device ID**: 5 bits, uniquely identifying the source device for TM or target device for TC.
 Note that device IDs should remain consistent across TM and TC packets.
   - **Reserved Bits**: 2 bits, reserved for future use.
 The value of this field should be ignored.